headshot of author Tyler Mower

 Somewhere along the line pen became my favorite medium.
 I found that I really enjoy creating designs that are made up of symbols or depictions of individual elements that when combined create a larger narrative.
 For me this makes art far more meaningful.
 I am compelled to visualize concepts which in turn requires me to take a journey into the heart of the topic.

 In parallel with that type of artwork, in a weird twist of fate, I have returned to an even more elaborate form of the spelling art from elementary school.
 This is currently the style that is occupying my drawing time.
-I am enjoying seeking new ways to use words to create more meaningful and customizable artwork!
+I am enjoy seeking new ways to use words to create more meaningful and customizable artwork!
 Can’t wait to see where this road leads.